RamyaSheshadri/vsd-internship/README.md

 riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
 #### -Ofast:
 This is an optimization flag.
 It enables the most aggressive optimizations, more so than -O3.
 It may break strict standards compliance in favor of improving speed.
 It includes all -O3 optimizations and disables strict floating-point math operations to increase performance.
-Be cautious with -Ofast, as it might change the behavior of programs that depend on strict adherence to standards
+We need to be cautious with -Ofast, as it might change the behavior of programs that depend on strict adherence to standards.